 * Operating system support for TLS 1.2 also includes TLS 1.1.

 Windows 7 and Windows Server 2008 R2 are the minimum supported platforms for secure connections.
-Because most servers today will reject connections which attempt to use TLS 1.0 or TLS 1.1, most secure connections will fail on versions of Windows.
+Because most servers today will reject connections which attempt to use TLS 1.0 or TLS 1.1, secure connections will fail on unsupported versions of Windows.

 Windows TLS 1.3 Support

 Currently there is no indication that Microsoft plans to support TLS 1.3 on earlier versions of Windows which are no longer supported.
 SocketTools will only support TLS 1.3 on Windows 10 Build 1903 and Windows Server 2019 Build 1903 or later versions.